sylvainpolletvillard/postcss-grid-kiss/README.md

 ### `optimize` - reduce output size

 This option *(enabled by default)* reduces the size of the output while keeping it readable.
-It does so by merging grid properties, renaming zone identifiers and reducing `calc()` expressions.
+It does so by merging grid properties and renaming zone identifiers.
 For complete minification, use it with [cssnano](http://cssnano.co/).

 Set this option to `false` if you prefer a more verbose and descriptive output.
 Try to toggle the option in the [playground][playground] to compare.